iotblackbelt/EdgeHierarchySolution/README.md

 </p>

 ## Prerequisite
-<p>A good understanding of how Azure IoT Edge and IoT Hub works and some experience with deploying and developing custom Edge Modules.</p>
+<p>A good understanding of how Azure IoT Edge and IoT Hub work and some experience with deploying and developing custom Edge Modules.</p>

 ## How to build the module
 <p>Clone this repo and and open the folder in Visual Studio Code (with Azure IoT Edge extension installed).</p>